DIVERSITY, EQUITY & INCLUSION

 From Our Team

-While we are still early in our Diversity, Equity and Inclusion journey, we’re pleased that our efforts are already having an impact.
+While we are still early in our DEI journey, we’re pleased that our efforts are already having an impact on Daniels’ team members:

 What I think makes Daniels unique compared to other employers is the drive to always do better.
 Raising the bar for inclusivity, safety and seeking opportunities to take on new challenges sets Daniels apart from other employers!